DataDog/integrations-core/docs/dev/new_check_howto.md

 [
     {
         "agent_version": "6.0.0",
-        "integration":"my_check",
+        "integration":"awesome",
-        "check": "my_check.all_good",
+        "check": "awesome.search",
         "statuses": ["ok", "warning", "critical"],
-        "groups": ["host", "port"],
+        "groups": [],
-        "name": "All Good!",
+        "name": "Awesome search!",
-        "description": "Returns `CRITICAL` if the check can't access the page."
+        "description": "Returns `CRITICAL` if the check can't access the page, `WARNING` if the search string was not found, or `OK` otherwise."
     }
 ]
 ```